devyzr/PyUnZipper/README.md

 This type of situation makes **Right Click > Unzip All** have inconsisten results.

-This unzipper will check that the zip contains a single root directory and that it matches the zip-name and extract it there, otherwise it will create a folder named after the directory and extract the files there.
+This unzipper will check that the zip contains a single root directory and that it matches the zip-name and extract it there, otherwise it will create a folder named after the zip file and extract the files there.

 It is not a perfect solution, but it works for my needs.